pmean/build-website/text/05/DumpingData.md

 > data he needed was in a data frame with 94 rows and 16 columns
 > (folate.signal).
 But unfortunately, the names of the rows
 > (gene.symbol) and columns (liver.names) were stored in separate
 > objects.
-Here\'s one way to match the values back up.
+Here's one way to match the values back up.
 >
 > First, there are duplicates in the gene.symbol list, so to create new
 > names, use the makeUnique function found in the limma library.
 Then